Back

 Step 1.
 Examine the potential competitors of your product — and their strengths

 At Purrweb, we can take responsibility for this step — the entrepreneur gets one less headache.
 We’ll analyze other real estate businesses, their success, and where they’ve fallen short.
-Be assured — your app won’t have the same mistakes.
+Rest assured — your app won’t have the same mistakes.

 Step 2.
 Prepare a strategy, features to be included, and a listings database